GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 displayed in the extension's store listing.
 If your extension supports multiple locales, you can provide locale-specific screenshots as described in [Internationalizing Your App][28].

-When you edit your app's listing, mousing over a screenshot's thumbnail brings up controls that let you delete the screenshot or change its position.
+When you edit your extensions's listing, mousing over a screenshot's thumbnail brings up controls that let you delete the screenshot or change its position.

 Each screenshot should be as follows: